sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ---
 ## 3. Pipelining Integration and Testing

-In order to test the pipelined implementation, I created a new script `doit2.sh`, almost identical to the original `doit.sh`; the main difference being that you can choose between running automated tests on the single-cycle and the pipelined CPU, i.e.
+In order to test the pipelined implementation, I created a new script `doit2.sh`, almost identical to the original `doit.sh`: the main difference being that you can choose between running automated tests on the single-cycle and the pipelined CPU, i.e.
 ```bash
 ./doit2.sh # for single-cycle
 ./doit2.sh pipelined # for pipelined
 ```
 [See Commit: 1c24a65 for shell script](https://github.com/sadir06/Project_Brief/commit/1c24a654abfc365fe66bb390d28695c786fdeade)

 This infrastructure proved crucial for isolating bugs.
-When a test passed in single-cycle but failed in pipelined mode, I could immediately determine whether the issue resided in shared modules `rtl/shared` or in pipeline-specific logic making debugging more efficient.
+When a test passed in single-cycle but failed in pipelined mode, I could immediately determine whether the issue resided in shared modules `rtl/shared` or in pipeline-specific logic: debugging was made more efficient.

 ### Debugging
-The initial pipelined implementation proved to require debugging; one of the main issues being that pipeline registers were updating on the positive clock edge, which created race conditions.The solution required changing to negative edge triggering, allowing data to be written on the first half-cycle and read on the second.
+The initial pipelined implementation required debugging; one of the main issues were that pipeline registers were updating on the positive clock edge, which created race conditions.The solution comprised changing to negative edge triggering, allowing data to be written on the first half-cycle and read on the second.
 [Commit: 7e0534b](https://github.com/sadir06/Project_Brief/commit/7e0534b590ad9026e0a73e4fcd28c2b5b563ee03)

 Furthermore, there were bug fixes regarding the forwarding logic on the pipeline ensuring that the correct data was being selected to forward from MEM stage i.e. choosing between ALU result, memory data, and PC+4 (for `JAL`/`JALR`) instructions.